Cove Coffee with a Cop scheduled in January

 Officers will be at Whataburger from 7:30 a.m. to 9:30 a.m.
 Whataburger is supplying coffee and cinnamon rolls free of charge for the event.

 The mission of Coffee with a Cop is to break down the barriers between police officers and the citizens they serve.
-Coffee with a Cop helps build relationships, one cup at a time, and allows people to interact with local law enforcement in a friendly, relaxed environment, according to Cove officials.
+Coffee with a Cop helps build relationships, one cup at a time, and allows people to interact with local law enforcement in a friendly, relaxed environment.

 “Past events have been very successful, in part, by the support of our local community.
-We would like to personally invite our citizens to once again join us in this community building event.” said Cove police Lt.
-Krystal Baker.
+We would like to personally invite our citizens to once again join us in this community building event.” said Lt.
+Krystal Baker of Cove’s Community Services.

 (0) comments